Nice 'n' Slow

-"Nice 'n' Slow" is a 1988 single recorded by Freddie Jackson and written by Barry J. Eastmond and Jolyon Skinner.
+"Nice 'n' Slow" is a 1988 ballad song by American R&B singer Freddie Jackson and written by Barry J. Eastmond and Jolyon Skinner.
+It was released as the lead single from his third album, Don't Let Love Slip Away.

-As the lead single from his third album, Don't Let Love Slip Away, it was Jackson's seventh number one on the Hot Black Singles chart, staying at the top spot for three weeks.
-"Nice 'N' Slow" was the last of Jackson's releases to chart on the Hot 100, peaking at number sixty-one.
+The hit song was Jackson's seventh number one on the Billboard Hot Black Singles chart, staying at the top spot for three weeks.
+"Nice 'n' Slow" was the last of Jackson's releases to chart on the Hot 100, peaking at number sixty-one.